uknownu/JackZhang.github.io/_pages/about.md

 I am very fortunate to be advised by [Prof. Li Teng](https://isbf.sysu.edu.cn/zh-hans/teacher/271).
 I'm also very lucky to be a member of International Economic Research Center and being advised by [Prof. Huang Xinfei](https://isbf.sysu.edu.cn/zh-hans/teacher/249) I am very grateful that Prof. Huang Xinfei and Prof. Li Teng are willing to write recommendation letters for me during my postgraduate recommendation process.

-Now I have a wechat public account "鸭鸭不知所云".
+Now I have a wechat public account.
 I often in the leisure time to update the content of the cutting-edge papers, Stata, Zotero, LaTeX and Markdown.

 You can find my CV here: [JackZhang's Curriculum Vitae](../assets/简历张文杰(学术).pdf).